How to Grow Garlic Start To Finish In 10 Easy Steps

 Gardening is one of those home projects that is a lot of work with just as much reward.
 Learn the basics of growing a handful of vegetables and you can turn your backyard into a full produce section as you see at a farmer’s market in the summer.

 Most gardens get planted in the spring and harvested at the end of summer.
 Garlic is different, you plant it in the fall allow it to rest over winter, new shoots pop up in the spring and you tend it over the summer until it is ready to harvest.
-Even better is the fact that once you purchase heads you love the taste of, you will have the seeds you need for every garden going forward.
-Yes, gardening is one of those plants that keep giving year after year.

 When it comes to garlic, there are two main varieties of garlic to be aware of: hardneck and softneck.
-The hardneck varieties prefer cold climates, while the softneck varieties do better in mild climates.

-There are many different types of garlic to consider; see them here.
-My best advice is to try a few each year until you find what grows the best and what tastes the best.
-I prefer Elephant garlic and love to grow it year after year.
+There are many different types of garlic to consider; you can see them all here.
+My best advice is to try a few each year until you find what grows the best and which ones you prefer the taste of.

 Step #1.
 Plant Garlic in the Fall